alltom/coolterm/BUGS.md

 BUGS
 ====

-* Keyboard shortcuts like Ctrl+D and Ctrl+C don't work.
 * Processes aren't killed when the window closes.
 * No auto-complete.
 * If you close all windows, no window is opened on next launch.